vnchlsn/OsmoFold/docs/usage.rst

    {'trehalose': -50.0, 'tmao': -35.2, 'betaine': 12.5}

-In this example, `trehalose` and `tmao` stabilize the folded state, while `betaine` stabilizes the unfolded state.
+In this example, `trehalose` and `tmao` stabilize the folded state (with trehalose doing so more robustly), while `betaine` stabilizes the unfolded state.

 For advanced usage and additional functionality, consult the full documentation or reach out to Vincent (`vnichol2@uwyo.edu`).